Zsombor Berecz (footballer)

-Zsombor Berecz (born 13 December 1995) is a Hungarian football player who plays for Vasas.
+Zsombor Berecz (born 13 December 1995) is a Hungarian football player who plays for Nemzeti Bajnokság I club Kazincbarcikai SC.
 He was also part of the Hungarian U-20 team at the 2015 FIFA U-20 World Cup.

 International career

 In November 2016 Berecz received his first call-up to the senior Hungary squad for matches against Andorra and Sweden.

 Club statistics

 Updated to games played as of 15 January 2021.